jack1232/WebGPU-Step-By-Step/README.md

 16. Create a 3D Torus Wireframe: https://youtu.be/njKt4tY0QjA
 17. Implement Light Model: https://youtu.be/KCqqpXQiWcY
 18. Create a 3D Cube with Lighting Effect: https://youtu.be/jRNSVSJAadc
+19. Create a 3D Sphere with Lighting Effect: https://youtu.be/SjBJKHhNJpM

 ### Live Demonstration